 - DO NOT operate this machine until you have read and understood this manual.
 If operating for the first time, ask your supervisor or a qualified operator for help. - DO NOT attempt to bypass or circumvent the built-in safety features -- the safety switches and the chip chute cover.
 They are in place for operator protection.
 Any alteration, removal or damage can cause a serious safety hazard.
-Doing so will void your warranty. - DO NOT attempt changing cutters or any machine maintenance or repair until you have turned the cutter motor switch to OFF. - This product is not intended to be used in an explosive environment.
+Doing so will void your warranty. - This product is not intended to be used in an explosive environment.